Bulgogi: Etymology

 rr came from the Korean word bulgogi (불고기), consisting of bul ("fire") and gogi ("meat").
 The compound word is derived from the Pyongan dialect, as the dish itself is a delicacy of Pyongan Province, North Korea.
 The dish became popular in Seoul and other parts of South Korea, introduced by refugees from Pyongan.
 It was listed in the 1947 edition of the Dictionary of the Korean Language as meat grilled directly over a charcoal fire.

 In the Standard Korean Language Dictionary published by the National Institute of Korean Language, the word is listed as meat, such as beef that is thinly sliced, marinated, and grilled over a fire.
 The word is also included in English-language dictionaries such as the Merriam-Webster Dictionary and the Oxford Dictionary of English.
 Merriam-Webster dated the word's appearance in the American English lexicon in 1961.

 History

 rr is believed to have originated during the Goguryeo era (37 BCE–668 CE), when it was originally called maekjeok, with the beef being grilled on a skewer.
 It was called neobiani, meaning "thinly spread" meat, during the Joseon period and was traditionally prepared especially for the wealthy and the nobility.
-In the medieval Korean history book Dongguksesi, rr is recorded under the name yeomjeok, which means "fire meat."
-It was grilled barbecue-style on a hwaro grill on skewers, in pieces approximately 0.5 cm thick.
-Although it is no longer cooked skewered, this original type of rr is today called bulgogi sanjeok.